spatha0011/spatha_vsd-hdp/Day4/README.md

    2. Full Timing validation: if the Gate level verilog models have the necessary timing information, both the functional correctness and the timing behaviour can be verified by GLS.

 ![Alt Text](Images/1.png)

+### GLS using iverilog
+The following block diagram shows the GLS flow using iverilog:

 ![Alt Text](Images/2.png)

 ### Synthesis - Simulation mismatch